 The report provides an overview of strategies available for the mitigation of transition risks and discusses which ones might be most suitable for Latin American financial institutions.
 It also develops a set of recommendations for supervisory authorities, regulators, and governments in Latin America.

-Funding information: This report has received funding from the International Climate Initiative of the German Ministry of Environment and the Inter-American Development Bank.
+About our funders: This report has received funding from the International Climate Initiative of the German Ministry of Environment and the Inter-American Development Bank.